-The increase in the income from leasing is due to purchasing a Office and Industrial unity in Ashchurch (near Tewkesbury), during 2016/2017, The annual rental from the lease is £941k
+The increase in the income from leasing is due to purchasing three investment properties during 2017/2018.
+The annual rent from these three properties is £818k.

 The minimum lease payments do not include rents that are contingent on events taking place after the lease was entered into, such as adjustments following rent reviews.